stevenlu0830/Project-2024W1-CPSC-210/README.md

-# Steven Lu - 2024W1 CPSC-210 Project: Assignment Tracking App
+# Project-i0s8o - 2024W1 CPSC-210 Project: Assignment Tracking App

 ## What will the application do?